 - Alcohol on the breath/odor of alcohol

 - Cognitive impairment

 - Slurred speech

 - Motor incapacity

-- Patterns of absenteeism
+- •Patterns of absenteeism

 - Patterns of tardiness

 - Inconsistent performance

-- Violation of professional behaviors
+- •Violation of professional behaviors

-- Observation of behaviors demonstrating possible impaired practice will result in the following: - Immediate suspension of the student from the practice activity (lab or clinical) and placed in a secure setting - Immediate notification of Program Director or administrative representative - Program Director or designee referral of student for immediate evaluation by a health care provider to include an appropriate drug screen at student's expense - Faculty submission of an Unusual Occurrence Report within 24 hours of the observed behavior to Program Director

-• If the student holds an active nursing license, DHCON will notify the state in which the student is licensed and was in clinical practice for DHCON, consistent with CT General Statute Section 19a-12e
+- Observation of behaviors demonstrating possible impaired practice will result in the following: - Immediate suspension of the student from the practice activity (lab or clinical) and placed in a secure setting - Immediate notification of Program Director or administrative representative - Program Director or designee referral of student for immediate evaluation by a health care provider to include an appropriate drug screen at student's expense - Faculty submission of an Unusual Occurrence Report within 24 hours of the observed behavior to Program Director - If the student holds an active nursing license, DHCON will notify the state in which the student is licensed and was in clinical practice for DHCON, consistent with CT General Statute Section 19a-12e

 DHCON is committed to the education of students who will be responsible, professional, knowledgeable nurses that provide quality health care.
 Students with impaired practice due to substance misuse are incapable of providing this care.
 Therefore, identification of impaired students is imperative in order to facilitate the referral, evaluation, and treatment of nursing student substance misuse problems within the DHCON.
 All students are expected to demonstrate academic ability as well as the competencies stated in the Essential Attributes and Functional Abilities throughout the length of the program until successful fulfillment of all course requirements for graduation.
 An accommodation will not result in lowering academic standards or requiring substantial program alteration.
 In addition, requests for accommodations for clinical practice must be reviewed and accepted by the affiliating clinical agency providing clinical learning opportunities for the student.
-If the affiliating agency is unable to offer the requested accommodation(s), then the student may be unable to complete a clinical course successfully or progress through the academic program.
+If the affiliating agency cannot offer the requested accommodation(s), the student may be unable to complete a clinical course successfully or progress through the academic program.

-All reasonable effort will be made to assist the student to obtain the necessary and reasonable accommodation per the official notification from the Office of Student Accessibility
+All reasonable efforts will be made to assist the student to obtain the necessary and reasonable accommodation per the official notification from the Office of Student Accessibility.

-3.17 Student Health Compliance Policy and Class/Clinical Attendance
+3.17 Student Health Compliance Policy & Class/Clinical Attendance

-Students who fail to meet the published clinical placement compliance due dates will be removed from the clinical/practicum course and their clinical/practicum rotation.
-Clinical Placement (CP) will notify the student of course removal via an email sent to their SHU email address.
+Students who fail to meet the published clinical placement compliance due dates will be removed from the course and their project implementation site.
+The Clinical Placement (CP) Office will notify the student of course removal via an email sent to their SHU email address.

-In addition, students are to remain fully clinically compliant with all requirements for the duration of each clinical/practicum course, or until all clinical/practice requirements have been fully completed.
-Students who fail to remain fully clinically compliant will be removed from the clinical/practicum course and their clinical/practicum rotation.
+In addition, students are to remain fully clinically compliant with all requirements for the duration of each project implementation course.
+Students who fail to remain fully clinically compliant will be removed from the project implementation course & their project implementation site.
 Clinical Placement (CP) will notify the student of course removal via an email sent to their SHU email address.